 - Help students understand their cultural contexts through art and music.

-Invite artists who represent local cultures into the classroom.
+- Invite artists from different cultural backgrounds into the classroom.

 This site allows individuals to take a virtual tour of the museum's exhibits and provides art educators with many excellent resources for lesson plans.